Platform logo

 3.2.
 Midwives' desk position and its role in the layout

-Another choice strongly characterizes the midwives' spaces: both the desk and the back office are placed at a single point instead of being diffused in more units' rooms.
-The decision to unify their location respects the organizational model and improves midwives' work.
+Another choice strongly characterises the midwives' spaces: both the desk and the back office are placed at a single point instead of being diffused in more units' rooms.
+The decision to unify their locations respects the organizational model and improves midwives' work.
 The model does not foresee a person at the reception desk in continuity, so midwives manage to carry out the functions of acceptance, reception, and assistance from a single location.

 The new project also includes a support space for midwives to rest and relax.
 It is placed near the working position and, thanks to a glass wall towards the public entrance area, allows midwives to remain vigilant about the events inside the birth centre.